You may also like

 Plans for the Egyptian waterway were disclosed following heightened tensions between Egypt and Hamas when the latter accused the Egyptian army of kidnapping four of its members at the Rafah crossing as they tried to make their way to Cairo International Airport in August 2015.

-Meanwhile, Israeli sources claimed that the main reasons behind the failure of Tony Blair, former British prime minister and former envoy of the International Quartet committee, to reach a long-term agreement between Hamas and Israel was el-Sisi’s rejection of such agreement in the first place.
+Meanwhile, Israeli sources claimed that the main reason behind the failure of Tony Blair, former British prime minister and former envoy of the International Quartet committee, to reach a long-term agreement between Hamas and Israel was el-Sisi’s rejection of such agreement in the first place.
 Israeli newspaper Maariv cited security sources in Tel Aviv as saying that Egypt and the Palestinian Authority have concerns that any truce agreement would bolster Hamas’ support in the Gaza Strip.
 The newspaper noted that Israeli Prime Minister Benyamin Netanyahu takes into consideration Cairo’s stance given the common interests between the two sides.

 Other Israelis believe that Egypt’s insistence on tightening the siege on Gaza would affect the already fragile agreement between Hamas and Israel.
-Avi Sakharov, an Israeli commentator on Arab and Palestinian affairs for the Walla! news website, said that although Hamas and Israel are keen to maintain calm, Egypt’s blockade of Gaza, which has led to an unprecedented economic deterioration there, may trigger a new round of confrontations between the two sides.
+Avi Sakharov, an Israeli commentator on Arab and Palestinian affairs for the Walla! the news website said that although Hamas and Israel are keen to maintain calm, Egypt’s blockade of Gaza, which has led to an unprecedented economic deterioration there, may trigger a new round of confrontations between the two sides.

 A number of Israeli military officials have even cast doubt on Egypt’s security policy in Sinai.
 Maariv quoted sources at the Southern Region Command as saying that the success of jihadist groups in attacking Egyptian army posts and inflicting human losses prove that the army is weak.
 The sources added that the Egyptian army now avoids direct confrontation with jihadist groups in large swathes of Sinai, limiting their operations to airstrikes.
 The sources also predicted that Israel will “bear the consequences” of Egyptian military failures in Sinai, stressing that jihadists may try to attack Israel if confrontations with the Egyptian army wind down or cease entirely.